2004 United States presidential election in Virginia: Fundraising

 Bush raised $8,594,386.
 Kerry raised $6,125,128.

 Advertising and visits

 Neither campaign advertised or visited this state during the fall election.

 Analysis

-For about 80 years after the Civil War, Virginia was, like most other former Confederate states, a reliably Democratic state at the presidential level.
-After the passage of civil rights legislation in the mid-1960s and the ensuing "Southern strategy," Virginia turned strongly Republican at the presidential level, being the only former Confederate state to vote for Gerald Ford over Jimmy Carter in 1976.
+For about 80 years after the Civil War, Virginia was, like most other former Confederate states, reliably Democratic at the presidential level.
+After the passage of civil rights legislation in the mid-1960s, Virginia turned strongly Republican at the presidential level, being the only former Confederate state to vote for Gerald Ford over Jimmy Carter in 1976.
 Much of the Republican strength in the state was based in the large and growing Richmond- and Washington, D.C.-area suburbs of Henrico, Chesterfield, and Fairfax Counties.
-This trend would start to change in the 2000s; although Bush was widely expected to carry Virginia and did prevail in the state by over 8%, this election set the stage for the state to become more competitive on the presidential level in the future.
+This trend would start to change in the 2000s; although Bush was widely expected to carry Virginia and did prevail in the state by over 8 points, this election set the stage for the state to become more competitive on the presidential level in the future.